influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/upgrading.md

   max-fetch = 10
 ```
 <dt>
 The [anti-entropy service](/enterprise_influxdb/v1.6/administration/anti-entropy/) can initially be CPU intensive
 if you have very large shards (>50GB) and/or a large number of shards (>500) associated
 with your database.
 This can result in the cluster appearing to be unresponsive upon startup while shard digests are
 calculated.
 Once the shard digests are calculated, the overall CPU utilization should return to a lower level.

-To check the number of shards within your cluster, you can use the
+To check the number of shards within your cluster, use the
 [SHOW SHARDS](/enterprise_influxdb/v1.6/administration/cluster-commands/#show-shards) command.
-Use your operatings system tools to check the shard sizes.
+Use your operating system tools to check the shard sizes.

-You may wish to test this configuration setting in a non-production environment to observe the system resource requirements prior to activating this service in production.
+You may wish to test this configuration setting in a non-production environment to observe
+the system resource requirements prior to activating this service in production.
 </dt>

 **Remove:**